Somalia Jan 8-10, 2023

 We then drove to the Mogadishu Mall, not a tourist attraction per se, but used to show that there are parts of Mogadishu that are modern and “normal”.
 This 3-story mall was constructed in 2016.
 Clothes were moved out into the corridors.

 Ansaloti Market.
 This is a street market primarily catering to women – clothes, jewelry, produce.
-It basically occupies several streets with stalls under large umbrellas.
+It occupies several streets with stalls under large umbrellas.

 Lido Beach.
-Possibly 3 km long, it is a hard packed white sand beach in the green zone.
+Possibly 3 km long, it is a hard-packed white sand beach in the green zone.
 There were many locals in the water, all with tops on and many with bright orange life jackets.
 Most looked like poor swimmers.
-The Dolphin Hotel is an imposing white Italian designed hotel that we walked up to the roof for good views of the beach.
+The Dolphin Hotel is an imposing white Italian-designed hotel that we walked up to the roof for good views of the beach.
 The hotel is not used much.

 Day 2 Mon Jan 9

 Mogadishu ruins.
-In the NM Dark Side series, there are several buildings destroyed during the civil war.
+In the NM Dark Side series, there are several buildings destroyed during the Civil War.

 • Lighthouse.
-The most iconic symbol of Mogadishu, it is an octagonal building, basically a ruin.
+The most iconic symbol of Mogadishu is an octagonal building, basically a ruin.
 The buildings around it are likewise ruins, the casualty of the civil war.
 There are the remnants of a mosque on a rock in the water and the remnant of a restaurant with only the pilings remaining.
 Ric flew his drone here getting great videos of the lighthouse area.
 The beach to the side of the mosque is the main landing beach of the fishing fleet.

 • The National Museum of Somalia was established in 1960, when the old Garesa Museum was turned into a National Museum but is now a ruin.
 We didn’t see it.

-was created in 1972 as an open market.
+Bakaara Market was created in 1972 as an open market.
 During the civil war, the market was controlled by militant groups.
 In 2011, it was renovated selling everything from fruit and garments to building materials.

 The market is still viewed as a “dangerous” place.
 We were not allowed to go into the area (red zone place) and could only see it from the vehicle.
 It is massive covering at least 7 city blocks.